cgarbin/cgarbin.github.io/_posts/2021-02-28-deep-learning-for-image-processing-overview.md

 ![Deep learning](/images/2021-02-28/AI-ML-DL.png)

-The best way I found to explain deep learning is in contrast with traditional methods.
+The best way I found to explain deep learning is in contrast to traditional methods.
 Yann LeCun, one of the founders of deep learning, gave an [informative talk](https://www.youtube.com/watch?v=Qk4SqF9FT-M) on the evolution of learning techniques, starting with the traditional ones and ending with deep learning.
 He focuses on image recognition in that talk.

 It is a worthwhile investment of one hour of our time to listen to someone who was not only present but actively driving the evolution of deep learning.
 The two pictures immediately below are from his speech.